1. 简介

 You typically connect this to a timer or logic that detects the speed of the spindle.

-If that pin is not connected to a driving pin, a dialog will pop up to warn you to wait for the spindle response.
+If that pin is not connected to a driving pin, a dialog will pop up to warn you to wait for the spindle speed.

 The spindle will lower when you close that dialog.